John R. Rathom: Later years

 Rathom continued to maintain a high profile, addressing public meetings and rallies, some patriotic in nature and others aligned with conservative causes.
 He joined the new Attorney General, A. Mitchell Palmer, in warning against Bolshevik infiltration and violence.
 As an officer of the American Defense Society, he joined the campaign against President Wilson's proposed League of Nations, signing a statement of objections that pleaded for America to remain "aloof from all this pandemonium of tribal conflicts."
 It argued that the League's "impossible doctrines of the self-determination of races" directly contradicted the vision of America as a haven for "all the races of the earth."

 Rathom's brand of nativism drew on his passionate isolationism and continued his pro-British stance.
 At a "patriotic mass meeting" in Carnegie Hall, he condemned those with divided loyalties.
 The recently defeated Weimar Republic was an easy target, and he chided English immigrants for failing to become American citizens, but he spared nothing in denouncing Irish-Americans during the Irish War of Independence, whom he called "that crew of hyphenates who seek to embroil us with Great Britain and who would be willing to see civilization totter and die if their hatred of England could thus be satisfied."

 From 1917 to 1922, he was elected annually to serve as a director of the Associated Press.
 In 1922 he served as president of the New England Daily Newspapers Association.
 The governments of Belgium and Italy honored him for his advocacy on behalf of American entry into World War I.

+Death and legacy

 In August 1922 he underwent an operation from which he never fully recovered.
 He died at his home in Providence, Rhode Island on December 11, 1923 and was buried in Swan Point Cemetery where his grave is unmarked.

 Rathom was deeply involved in the Boy Scout movement from its arrival in Rhode Island in 1910.
 He served as a Council Scout Commissioner for six years and was credited with giving scouting a big boost during its formative stages.
 Rathom Lodge at Yawgoog Scout Reservation was named for him in 1929.